osacar123/FindMovies_reactjs/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## IMPORTANT
--you need install npm, because this project was developed with the library 'React js' -this projec run in FIREFOX  v.65.0.2, is the last at the moment
+-you need install npm, because this project was developed with the library 'React js' <br>
+-this projec run in FIREFOX  v.65.0.2, is the last at the moment
 ## Available Scripts